Daniel-ahlberg96/python_course/README.md

 - New string formatting with python 3.6+, use "f" prefix.
 Works with strings, integers, floats.

 ### Strings:
+- Define by `''` or `""`
 - Iterable
 - Indexing, specifically -1
 - `in`
  Comparison:
  - `==` and `is`. `is` compares object references. `==` compares equality.
 Generally use `==`

+### Lists and Tuples:
+- Arrys, dynamic size
+- Indexing samed as string
+- Type does not matter, can contain other lists
+- Add and remove items, `append`, `del`
+- Tuples are immutable
+- Can assign variables to index
+- Passed as refernece to functions

+### For loops:
+- Can loop through iterators
+- Range
+- Enumerate?
+- List comprehension (Faster when creating lists)

+### Dictionaries
+- Direct lookup
+- Hashed
+- Ordered (as of python 3.7)

+### Inner functions
+- Encapusaltion
+- Helper functions
+- Decorators (possibly move to next part of course)

+---

 ## Syntax
 Function and class syntax. private, protected attributes.